ridixcr/equalsverifier/_equalsverifier/faq.md

 <a id="forExamples"></a>

-### Why do other tests sometimes fail if I use `#forExamples`?
+### Why did you remove `#forExamples`?
+At first, the main raison-d'être for `#forExamples` was that I wasn't sure I could make `#forClass` work for under all circumstances.
+By EqualsVerifier 1.0, I was convinced that I could, but by then a lot of people were already using it.

+Later, I (and users) started noticing it could cause some hard-to-debug problems, so version 2.0 seemed like a good moment to clean up the API and remove it.

-As part of the verification process, EqualsVerifier will assign values to all fields of the class under test, including static fields (except static final fields).
+The issues that `#forExamples` caused, mainly had to do with static values.
+As part of the verification process, EqualsVerifier will assign values to all fields of the class under test, including static fields (but not static final fields).
 These values are unpredictable, may break your class invariants, and may even be invalid under normal conditions.

-If you use `EqualsVerifier.forExamples`, and you re-use the instances of the class under test, this may impact other tests that also use these instances and expect them to have different values.
-Instead, use dedicated instances for the EqualsVerifier test.
+If you used `EqualsVerifier.forExamples`, and you re-used the instances of the class under test, this could impact other tests that also used these instances and expected them to have different values.

 <a id="build"></a>